 In this course, you will learn all of the main concepts and the varied tools used in collecting, analyzing, and drawing conclusions from data.
 In addition, you will explore the patterns and rules encountered in using descriptive statistics, in applying inferential statistics, and in determining probabilities.
 Topics you will study include exploring and gathering data, planning a study, producing models dependent on probability concepts, and using statistical inference.
 Students will be shown how graphing calculators can assist with calculations.
 Topics from Algebra 2 will be incorporated in this course throughout the year.
-Honors students will have different expectations with regard to assessments.
+Honors students will have different expectations with regard to assessments and writing within the classroom.

-Prerequisite: Successful completion of Algebra 2 CPA with at least an 75 average or Algebra 2 CPB with at least an 85 average.
+Prerequisite: Successful completion of Algebra 2 CPA with at least an 75 average or Algebra 2 CPB with at least an 88 average or recommendation of teacher.